wenbang24/PySRSequenceRegressorTests/README.md

-Code used to test PySRSequenceRegressor
+Code used to test PySRSequenceRegressor.

 Refer to [PySR](https://github.com/MilesCranmer/PySR) documentation for more information.